Jiklopo/telebot-template/README.md

 4. Create an app
     - Go to settings, click reveal config vars
     - Add a variable with the key TOKEN and the value of your bot token
-    - Add a variable with the key APP_URL with the value https://your_app_name.herokuapp.com **Don't forget to replace your_app_name with the actual name of your app!**
     - Go to deploy, in the deployment method section click GitHub, connect your account
     - Connect the repository you forked on step 2
     - Click "deploy branch" and enable Automatic Deploys